Edmonton Humane Society

 Need for Funding

 |$250k - $300k||0|

 |$200k - $250k||0|

 |$80k - $120k||6|

 About Edmonton Humane Society:

-This charity report is an update that is currently being reviewed by Edmonton Humane Society.
-Comments and edits may be forthcoming.
+This charity report is an update that has been sent to Edmonton Humane Society for review.
+Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December